When to trim oak trees

 My Grandpa always said that the best time to prune is when you’ve got the pruners in your hand.
 He was joking around, but there is a grain of truth to this.
 There are some types of tree pruning that can be done any time of year.

-Both new and mature oak trees can be pruned any time of year for the purposes of removing dead, damaged, or diseased branches.
+Both new and mature oak trees can be pruned any time of year for the purpose of removing dead, damaged, or diseased branches.
 Get them out of there as soon as is safely possible!
 But don’t go trimming off healthy branches just because you’ve got the pruners in your hand.

 When to trim an oak tree